-Secondary endpoints include CTC response rate, progression-free survival and overall survival, as well as toxicity and cumulative administered dose of cabazitaxel in second and third-line therapy.
-Furthermore, we want to explore the AR-V7 mRNA expression as well as mRNA expression of other splice variants in CTCs.
-We will also explore the relationship between systemic cabazitaxel exposure and response.
-Lastly, we want to confirm the impact of the AR-V7 status in CTC on outcome to abiraterone or enzalutamide.
+Secondary endpoints include CTC response, progression-free survival and overall survival to cabazitaxel in AR-V7 positive patients, as well as toxicity and cumulative administered dose of cabazitaxel in second and third-line therapy.

+Furthermore, we want to explore the relationship between systemic cabazitaxel exposure and response.